-Policy H 4.1Land Use Efficiency.
-Ensure that land provided for housing within the City is efficiently-developed, locationally-appropriate, and at densities that can accommodate forecasted growth.
+- POLICY HG 4.1 Land Use Efficiency.
+Ensure that land provided for housing within the City is efficiently-developed, locationally-appropriate, and at densities that can accommodate forecasted growth. - POLICY HG 4.2 Densities.

-Policy H 4.2 Densities.
 Establish minimum and maximum densities for all areas designated for residential or mixed-use on the Comprehensive Plan Map, resulting in the building of at least 80 percent of the maximum number of dwelling units per net residential acre permitted by the applicable residential zone.

-Policy H 4.3 Density Variation.
+Density Variation.
 Allow residential development at densities higher than those designated by the Comprehensive Plan when approved by the City under the Planned Unit Development (PUD) Process.

-Policy H 4.4 High Density Residential Development.
+High Density Residential Development.
 High-density residential development, not to exceed 18 units per net acre (not including right-of-ways), will be dispersed throughout the city including around the central commercial area or in areas with good access to collector or arterial streets.

-Policy H 4.5 Medium Density Residential Development.
+Medium Density Residential Development.
 Medium-density residential development, with a range of two to twelve units per net acre (not including right-of-ways), will be dispersed throughout the city including around the central commercial area or in areas with good access to collector or arterial streets.

-Policy H 4.6 Low Density Residential Development.
+Low Density Residential Development.
 Low-density residential development, not to exceed six units per net acre (not including right-of-ways).

-Policy H 4.7 Residential Density Targets.
-Target ratios by Plan Designation are: Low-Density Residential: 25% Medium-Density Residential: 50% High-Density Residential: 25% Policy H 4.8 Residential Design Techniques.
+Residential Density Targets.
+Target ratios by Plan Designation are:

+Low-Density Residential: 25%

+Medium-Density Residential: 50%

+High-Density Residential: 25%

+Residential Design Techniques.
 Consider alternative residential design techniques and amend the zoning ordinance to provide for those techniques that the City of Monroe views as beneficial to the community.
-Design techniques that could be beneficial to the community are those that would provide: Methods to reduce the cost of housing; Greater housing choice; Efficient land use; Efficient energy use.
-Policy H 4.9 Residential Services.
-Residential development will coincide with the provision of adequate streets, water and sanitary sewerage and storm drainage facilities.
-These facilities will be: Capable of adequately serving all intervening properties as well as the proposed development;
+Design techniques that could be beneficial to the community are those that would provide:

+- Methods to reduce the cost of housing;

+- Greater housing choice;

+- Efficient land use;

+- Efficient energy use.

+Residential Services.
+Residential development will coincide with the provision of adequate streets, water and sanitary sewage and storm drainage facilities.
+These facilities will be:

-• Designed to meet City standards.
+- Capable of adequately serving all intervening properties as well as the proposed development; - Designed to meet City standards.